Best apps for new readers

 You can have up to 12 books at a time in your collection, and return them to exchange for new ones.
 There’s a handy parents’ guide with information on how to make reading fun and helping your child develop language skills, plus tips on learning to read.

-Best for reading aloud
+Best for reading comprehension and vocabulary

 Best for Dr Seuss fans